yourlabs/cli2/docs/client.rst

 The most painful stuff I've had to deal with in APIs are datetimes and, "json in json".

-The cures for that are :py:class:`JSONStringField` and :py:class:`DateTimeField`.
+The cures for that are :py:class:`~cli2.client.JSONStringField` and :py:class:`~cli2.client.DateTimeField`.

 .. _expressions: